 This one on Amazon looks pretty good Electric Blacksmith Forge Blower (I don't own one however).

-What you see below is my electric blower that cost me $50 NZD (That's $37 USD or £26 GPB) from a scrap dealer, blowers like this can be brought on online for around 80 USD new.
+What you see below is the electric blower that cost me $50 NZD (That's $37 USD or £26 GPB) from a scrap dealer, blowers like this can be brought on online for around 80 USD new.

 Blacksmithing Tools and Books